-For 2010-2019, uncertainty is expected to be lower than the period from 1990-2009 because of the use of GHGRP emissions data by state to calculate emissions.
-Smaller facilities do not report to GHGRP, however, and were excluded from these estimates, affecting the completeness of these estimates.
+For 2010-2021, uncertainty is expected to be lower than the period from 1990-2009 due to the use of GHGRP emissions data by state to calculate emissions.
+Smaller facilities do not report to GHGRP, however, and were excluded from these estimates, affecting the completeness of the estimates.